How to Fly a Kite

 Flying a Two-String Kite

 There's a few other different names you might come across with respect to these steerable kites.
-For example, dual line kites, two-liners, stunt kites, trick kites, foils, sport kites, multi-liners.
+For example, there's dual-line kites, two-liners, stunt kites, trick kites, foils, sport kites, and multi-liners.

 dual-line parafoilDual-line parafoil